Six Ways to Publish & Share Tableau Content

 - Security requirements

 3. Tableau Desktop is the most flexible option for sharing Tableau content.
 This product allows content editing, viewing and sharing.
-Tableau Desktop is available to download on Microsoft Windows and Mac, and provides a comprehensive authoring and viewing environment.
-In Tableau Desktop, users can open Tableau packaged workbooks, and connect to workbooks published on Tableau Server.
-One advantage of Tableau Desktop is that it allows for capabilities not present in Tableau Server, such as publishing, editing and creating new data sources.
+Tableau Desktop is available to download on Windows and Mac, and provides a comprehensive authoring and viewing environment.
+In Tableau Desktop, users can open Tableau packaged workbooks and connect to workbooks published on Tableau server.
+One advantage of Tableau Desktop is that it allows for capabilities not present in Tableau server, such as publishing, editing and creating new data sources.
 Because it is the most full-featured option, Tableau Desktop is the most expensive from a licensing standpoint.